onthecodepath/iOS-Interview-Questions/README.md

 **Is it faster to iterate through an NSArray or an NSSet?**

 It depends.
 NSSet is faster to iterate through if the order of the items in the collection is not important.
-The reason is because NSSet uses hash values in order to find items while NSArray has to iterate through its entire contents to find a particular object. ([Source - #25](https://medium.com/cocoaacademymag/25-ios-interview-questions-and-answers-for-junior-developers-19bfe6e99b0))
+The reason is because NSSet uses hash values in order to find items while NSArray has to iterate through its entire contents to find a particular object. ([source - #25](https://medium.com/cocoaacademymag/25-ios-interview-questions-and-answers-for-junior-developers-19bfe6e99b0))

 ## Memory / Memory Management